for Japanese Learners, Page 3

 Ok, very good.
 Please replay this video as necessary until you feel

-comfortable correctly pronouncing the B & V sounds.
+comfortable correctly pronouncing the B and V sounds.
 In the next

 exercise you’ll practice listening to the B/V sounds. 頑張ってください